maelle/rmd-blogging-course/content/distill/_index.en.md

 chapter: true
 slides: true
 output: hugodown::md_document
-rmd_hash: 48fda0a00e879116
+rmd_hash: eac431401cb5fb0a

 ---

-[Distill](rstudio.github.io/distill/) is a nice framework and R package.
+[Distill](rstudio.github.io/distill/) is both a framework and an R package.

 Its docs state: